It's a Bird...: Overview

 Steve T. Seagle was the writer of the Superman title from issue #190 (April 2003) to #200 (February 2004), including Superman 10-Cent Adventure #1 from (March 2003).
-According to Seagle, he was basically a fill-in writer until Jim Lee came over to do what became Superman: For Tomorrow.
-Not favoring his work on his run, be became when the writer came up with It's a Bird...
+In an interview on UGO Networks, Seagle stated that he worked as a fill-in writer until Jim Lee took over to write what later became Superman: For Tomorrow.

 The book primarily deals with the presence of Huntington's disease in Seagle's family, and the implications of this disease on family dynamics.
 It also depicts how someone with a mysterious disease in their family might respond to changes in their health or the health of their loved ones.
 Following that are the discussions on the apparent contradictions in the character of Superman, with one example being Superman's relationship with those he protects.
 Seagle makes mention of Superman's role as protector of the people, but he sees this more as an example of imposing a lifestyle on people against their will, something more akin to fascism.
 Other meditations on Superman include his approach to power, justice, alienation, and escape.
 This ultimately leads to the parallels between the "alien" nature of Huntington's and Superman's alien origins and impact on earth.
 But Seagle also depicts the need to accept something, regardless of whether we understand it or not.
 In the end, the book, while discussing the changing understanding of Superman and his implications in the modern world, also begins to re-imagine these implications.
 It advances a fresh understanding of what being "super" really means.

 Teddy Kristiansen won an Eisner Award for his work on It's a Bird... in 2005, in the category of Best Painter/Multimedia Artist (Interior).